cakephp/docs/fr/development/routing.rst

     $this->passedArgs may also contain named parameters as a named array mixed with Passed arguments.

-When generating urls, using a :term:`routing array` you add passed arguments as values without string keys in the array::
+When generating urls, using a :term:`tableau routing` you add passed arguments as values without string keys in the array::

     <?php